 Sure, there are probably better things for the financial fat cats to be spending money on.
 Like, I don’t know, hospital wards, charities, and social infrastructure.
 That being said, I’ve been to a hospital recently and they’re not that much fun.

-Incredibly important, don’t get me wrong, just not as enjoyable as an indoor snow centre with boarder ramps, toboggan runs, ski slopes, and an ice-rink.
+Incredibly important, don’t get me wrong, just not as enjoyable as an indoor snow centre with kickers, toboggan runs, ski slopes, and an ice-rink.
 For the record, this project is being funded by shopping centre developers Westfield.

 What do we want?
 A-gargantuan-winter-sports-paradise-with-lots-of-cool-features!
 When do we want it?
 As soon as possible, if you’d be so kind!